Functionairy/F10Y.L0000/source/F10Y.L0000/Project Plan.md

 ## Internal Structure

 Because this library is so strictly specified, this library follows a single project approach (with no multi-library project internal structure).

+## Notes

+- Do not put extensions in system namespaces in this library.
+(Like IEnumerable\<T> extensions in System.Linq.)
+A platform library can do this, using the enumerable operator from this library.
+	For this library, extensions are simply placed in an "Extensions" namespace.